Mildspook/Volutra/README.md

 ```

 Raw AppImages don't register their own icon with your file manager or app
 menu that's normal Linux behavior, not a Volutra bug.
-Run the bundled
-`install-linux.sh` once, or use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher)
+If wanted use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher)
 / [Gear Lever](https://github.com/mijorus/gearlever), to fix that permanently.

 <br>